-Previous studies reconstructed the paleoenvironmental and tectonic history of the Iznik Basin and investigated Lake Iznik's recent and paleo-limnology since the late Pleistocene based on seismicity, sedimentology, geochemistry, and minerology (Alpar et al., 2003; Franz et al., 2006; Öztürk et al., 2009; Roeser et al., 2012; Ülgen et al., 2012; Viehberg et al., 2012; Roeser, 2014).
+Previous studies reconstructed the paleoenvironmental and tectonic history of the Iznik Basin and investigated Lake Iznik's recent and paleo-limnology since the late

+- Pleistocene based on seismicity, sedimentology, geochemistry, and minerelogy (Alpar et al., 2003; Franz et al., 2006; Öztürk et al., 2009; Roeser et al., 2012; Ülgen et al., 2012; Viehberg et al., 2012; Roeser, 2014).
 Those studies also revealed climate related changes of the lake level and the lake mixing (Roeser et al., 2012; Ülgen et al., 2012; Roeser, 2014).
 A preliminary pollen analysis inferred from Lake Iznik sediments was published by Ülgen et al. (2012).
-The pollen record, which is only presented in ecological plant groups, encompasses the last 2400 years.
-A palynological investigation of sediments from Lake Iznik encompassing the late Pleistocene to late Holocene was still missing.

-To provide a better view on the environmental conditions in the Marmara region during the last ca. 31 000 years, we investigated the pollen assemblage and selected non-pollen palynomorphs (NPP) of a ca. 18 m composite profile from Lake Iznik.
+The pollen record, which is only presented in - a was published by Olgen et al. (2012).
+The poler record, which is only presented in ecological plant groups, encompasses the last 2400 years.
+A palynological investigation of sediments from Lake Iznik encompassing the late Pleistocene to late Holocene was still missing. - To provide a better view on the environmental conditions in the Marmara region 15 during the last ca. 31 000 years, we investigated the pollen assemblage and selected non-pollen palynomorphs (NPP) of a ca. 18 m composite profile from Lake Iznik.
 It comprises a continuous and undisturbed sediment record with a robust chronology (Roeser et al., 2012; Ülgen et al., 2012; Roeser, 2014).
-Here, we present a new vegetation and climate study, which also provides insights into human activities in the catchment area of Lake Iznik by showing different phases of human exploitation on the vegetation.
+Here, we present a new vegetation and climate study, which also provides insights into human activities in the catchment area - 20 of Lake Iznik by showing different phases of human exploitation on the vegetation.
 It demonstrates the sensitivity of the vegetation in the eastern Marmara region to reflect northern hemispheric climate changes documented in Greenland ice cores (NGRIP members, 2004).
 The comparison with other records reflects the complex pattern of vegetation dynamics in the Eastern Mediterranean.